 The data output of the probabilistic forecasting engine are distributions of probabilities.
 From a practical perspective, while this information is extremely rich (it is, after all, a glimpse at many possible futures!), it is also fairly impractical to use in its raw form.
 As a result, Lokad provides an entire platform, all the necessary tools and team support, to allow your company to turn these probabilities into business decisions, such as reorder quantities.

-Lokad’s webapp features Big Data processing capabilities, and allows to create the necessary business logic that turns these forecasts into decisions that are specifically adapted to your business.
-These decisions can be adjusted to fit your particular supply chain constraints, such as MOQs (minimum order quantities) for example; your economic drivers, such as risks associated with shelf-life expiration; and your processes, such as daily purchase orders to be made before 8am every day.
+Lokad’s webapp features Big Data processing capabilities, and allows you to create the necessary business logic that turns these forecasts into decisions, which are specifically adapted to your business.
+These decisions can be adjusted to fit your particular supply chain constraints, such as MOQs (minimum order quantities) for example, your economic drivers, such as risks associated with shelf-life expiration, and your processes, such as daily purchase orders to be made before 8am every day.

 Therefore, at Lokad, we have decided to opt for a full robotization of the forecasting process.
 This means that

 - zero statistical knowledge is required to obtain forecasts

 - zero fine-tuning is expected to be provided for adjusting forecasts